-- The manager and provider were committed to ensure a culture of continuous learning and improvement and kept up to date with developments in practice through working with local health and social care professionals. - The registered manager and the provider completed regular checks on the quality of the service.
+- The manager and provider were committed to ensure a culture of continuous learning and improvement and kept up to date with developments in practice through working with local health and social care professionals. - The manager and senior managers completed regular checks on the quality of the service.
 Action was taken when a need to improve was identified. - Regular management meetings were held to support improvements to the service.